kuzzleio/kuzzle/docs/API.WebSocket.md

   action: 'getMapping',
   collection: '<data collection>',
   /*
-  Optionnal: allow Kuzzle to send a response to your application */
+  Optional: allow Kuzzle to send a response to your application */
   clientId: <Unique session ID>,

   /*
-  Optionnal: Kuzzle will forward this field in its response, allowing you to easily identify what query generated the response you got.
+  Optional: Kuzzle will forward this field in its response, allowing you to easily identify which query generated the response you got.
   */
   requestId: <Unique query ID>,
 }